 5 Best Hammock Tents For Summer Camping

 Hammocking in the summertime has grown in popularity within the last ten years.
-Campers and hikers have added hammocks to their packing list – and for good reason.
+Campers and hikers have added hammocks to their packing lists—for good reason.

-Suspension camping is a great way to enjoy nature without a lot of gear.
+Suspension camping is a great way to enjoy nature without much gear.
 That’s why campers are turning to hammock tents, which are protected from the elements with mosquito netting and a rainfly.
-Hammock tents are also built for 1 or 2 person capacity which can be great for hiking weight issues.
+Hammock tents are also built for a one —or two-person capacity, which can be great for hiking weight issues.

 Where You Can Use Your Hammock Tent: